-What do brands think of Facebook's News Feed shift?
+What do brands think of Facebook's news feed shift?

 "It could benefit Google and they're always eager for more timely news,” she said.

-The changes might make it harder to get messaging to people about a short term sale, said Taylor.
+The changes might make it harder to get messaging to people about a short-term sale, Taylor said.

 "Maybe there is less opportunity to be viewed with the prioritization changes, or if we try to talk to everybody on Facebook, it might be harder to come by," she said.